bytebase/bytebase.com-old/content/docs/sql-editor/manage-sql-scripts.md

 ![Sync from VCS](/static/docs/sql-editor/manage-sql-scripts/sync-from-vcs-button.webp)

-When you click it, Bytebase will fetch files with pathnames matching the template pattern relative to the base directory and save them to the sheet.
+When you click it, Bytebase will fetch files with pathnames matching the template pattern and save them to the sheet.
 If there is already a sheet with the same name, the content will be overwritten with the script content in the VCS.

 ![VCS directory](/static/docs/sql-editor/manage-sql-scripts/vcs-directory.webp)